The System Halted

 Use UNNECESSARY when…

-You want your program to scream the instant it encounters a value you didn’t expect to need rounding.
-This is amazing in intermediate validation and testing.
+You want the program to fail loudly the instant it encounters a value that you did not expect to need rounding.
+This sounds, when written down, like an irritation; in my experience it is, in fact, an enormously useful debugging and validation aid:

 BigDecimal subtotal = new BigDecimal("12.34");